 After photographing so many weddings, here are some things we photographers (and other vendors) want you to know.
 We say these things out of love for you, because we want you to enjoy this celebration, one you've put so much energy into planning, as much as possible.

 Please eat.
 Your wedding day is not the day to try to diet, and it's not the day to say "there are more important things to do."
 Eat before (or while) getting ready, and make sure you drink lots of water.
 We can guarantee that you will be hungry from nerves and adrenaline by the time you get through your ceremony.
 At your reception, your food will get cold because you prioritize hugging and thanking your guests.
 And that's okay.
 Get some food and fluids into your body early in the day so you feel less stressed waiting for downtime/snack time/dinner time.
 If you're getting hangry, tell someone!
 Ask one of the photographers, the wedding planner, or one of your family members for a snack.
 The last thing we vendors want is for you to feel hungry, tired, "all shopped out", and miserable.
 I can personally attest to having a small grocery of snacks in my camera bag that I am more than happy to share.

 Don't lock out your knees.
 Locking your knees, especially during a long ceremony, is an easy way to faint.
-Even in the military, they tell you not to lock out your knees.
 Keep them bent, and even try doing mini squats when you have a chance.